Westinghouse Time Capsules: 1939 Time Capsule I

 Among the 35 small, everyday items placed inside Time Capsule I were a fountain pen and an alphabet block set.
 Time Capsule I also contained 75 types of fabrics, metals, and plastics.
-Modern literature, contemporary art, and news events of the twentieth century were recorded on a microfilm "Micro-File" for placement in Time Capsule I; the "Micro-File" holds over ten million words and a thousand pictures, and has a small microscope for viewing.
+Modern literature, contemporary art, and news events of the 20th century were recorded on a microfilm "Micro-File" for placement in Time Capsule I; the "Micro-File" holds over ten million words and a thousand pictures, and has a small microscope for viewing.
 There are also instructions included on how to make both a large microfilm viewer and a motion picture projector for the newsreels.

 Also included in the capsule were copies of Life magazine, a kewpie doll, one dollar in change, a pack of Camel cigarettes, a 15-minute RKO Pathe Pictures newsreel, a Lilly Daché hat, and millions of words of text put on microfilm rolls which included a Sears Roebuck catalog, a dictionary, and an almanac.
 A variety of seeds were placed in the time capsule including wheat, corn, oats, tobacco, cotton, flax, rice, soy beans, alfalfa, sugar beets, carrots, and barley.
 Organic items (e.g. seeds) were placed in sealed glass vials.

 Pendray supervised the items in the capsule that were selected to chronicle 20th-century life in the United States.
-During packaging of the contents, under the direction of representatives of the United States National Bureau of Standards, each object was examined to determine whether it could be expected to last 5,000 years.
+During packaging of the contents, under the direction of representatives of the United States National Bureau of Standards, each object was examined to determine whether it could be expected to endure 5,000 years.
 Pendray was sent a letter by anthropologist Clark David Wissler that he felt most things were well represented in a draft list of the items going into the time capsule, except perhaps that of a sewing machine and noteworthy ceremonies (i.e. religious, weddings).
 Rose Arnold Powell, known for attempting to get Susan B. Anthony represented on Mount Rushmore, sent Pendray a telegraph requesting that he get an input from women's suffrage activist Carrie Chapman Catt.
 He then added the only pencil handwritten page in the capsule, listing items that were represented by 20th century women, such as culinary preparation tracts and women's exploits noted in World Almanacs and film.
 Care was taken to select items that are not reactive and do not decompose into harmful gases or acids.

 Five categories of objects were placed inside Time Capsule I.